 There are public buses or tourism buses to every attraction in and around the city with pick up points throughout the city.

 Bicycles are a common way of travel for locals.
-You can easily rent bikes at the major tourist areas such as in central Xi'an where the Drum Tower and Bell Tower are, the Xi'an City Wall, and the 2011 Xi'an International Horticultural Exposition.
+You can easily rent bikes at the major tourist areas such as in central Xi'an where the Drum Tower and Bell Tower, and the Xi'an City Wall are.
 However, traffic and sidewalk conditions are different in China.
 The streets are more likely to have obstructions and open holes than in your country.
 The traffic may be more hectic and chaotic than you are used to.
 People will often ride on and off the sidewalks and down alleys, so be careful.
 It might be better to stay off the busy streets and stick to traveling in the tourist areas.

 Here are some tips for renting and riding bikes in Xi'an.